 9. Discover the joy of a neatly organized shed

 A well-stocked potting shed with neatly hung, clean tools is a great source of satisfaction and serenity while also providing valuable backyard storage.
 These functional hideaways radiate a sense of steadfast, quietly rewarding purpose.
 They are extensions of the home without the normal house rules.

-What's more, it has long been widely reported that artist Barbara Hepworth found creative inspiration while holed up in the garden shed – so, keeping your space in order may be more important than you even realise.
+What's more, it has long been widely reported that artist Barbara Hepworth found creative inspiration while holed up in the garden shed – so, keeping your space in order may be more important than you even realize.

 10. Use a garden shed for storage

 All storage buildings – whether you are planning a shed or looking at greenhouse ideas – need sufficient space around them as access and workspace.

 Potting sheds and greenhouses are essential for storing tools, compost, seeds, and bulbs – and are best positioned close to where you garden so that everything is on hand.

 Sheds and garages need just as much focus as inside spaces.
 They aren’t the end of the line for boxes of sorted clutter – things have to leave, eventually.